API Pump Type Definitions | Understanding API Standards

 Pressurized gas barrier

-- Inert flush gas will pass through primary seal into pumped fluid.
-Must be compatible.
+- Inert flush gas will pass through the primary seal into the pumped fluid.
+Must be compatible

 Plan 75 –

-- Nuisance level of flashing fluids are routed through an orifice to a flare or vapor recovery system.
-Excessive leakage of flashed vapors create backpressure against orifice which can be picked up with a pressure switch or transmitter.
+- The nuisance level of flashing fluids is routed through an orifice to a flare or vapor recovery system.
+Excessive leakage of flashed vapors create backpressure against the orifice which can be picked up with a pressure switch or transmitter

-- Non-flashing fluids are collected in tank with a level switch alarm.
+- Non-flashing fluids are collected in a tank with a level switch alarm

 Plan 76 –